vamsi-ace/cartify/src/components/hooks/readme.txt

-let's improve User Experience of sending the requests Checkout and Products components they both need to send http request, they then also in the end need to deal with different request state ( fail, loading, success ).
+let's improve User Experience of sending the requests Checkout and Products components and Coupon Button they all need to send http request, they then also in the end need to deal with the received data ( fail, loading, success ).
 It is the same logic we need in different components to update the UI, since it is stateful logic that impacts the UI, we need a custom hook, just creating a custom standard function won't do the trick